 The Wasserman Center for Career Development makes every effort to screen employers and job postings on NYU CareerNet.
-However, if you receive a suspicious email or phone message from an employer, it is extremely important to exercise caution.
+However, if you receive a suspicious email or phone message from an employer, or have suspicious contact with an employer during an interview or in-person interaction, it is extremely important to exercise caution.

 If you feel uncomfortable about a job opportunity you receive by email or find on any job board, do not click on any links and do not provide any personal information.

-If you are wary of a job posting or email, ask yourself the following questions:
+If you are wary of a job posting or email, or have a suspicious interaction with an employer, ask yourself the following questions:

 If the incident occurred completely over the Internet, you can file an incident report with the US Department of Justice or by calling the FTC at: 1-877-FTC-HELP (1-877-382-4357).

 Once you are hired, if you have any concerns about the legitimacy of the company or believe the work environment to be unsafe, contact the US Department of Labor.